-“Tincunacuy” is a word from the indigenous Quichua idiom and roughly translates to “meet in friendship.”
+“Tincunacuy” is a word from the indigenous Quichua idiom and roughly translates to “to meet in friendship.”
 “Tincunacuy” is a short film.
 It builds a bridge between the two independent feature films “Sachamanta” (Special Mention at the Festival delle Terre 2013) and “No Rest.
 No Haste.” (out now).

 “Tincunacuy” shows the return of our film “Sachamanta” to the people whose story it tells: The indigenous farmers of the Santiago del Estero region in northern Argentina.
 These small scale farmers (Campesin@s) constantly fight back large companies, that try to steal the land from the farmers.
 It is a land-grabbing-story so different from all the other stories on this globe.
 Because in Santiago del Estero the weak beat the strong and there are reasons for this unusual outcome.
 “Sachamanta” tells you the story of these reasons: organization and communication!
 With the simplest means the Campesin@s build five FM radio stations and by them efficiently coordinate the fight against companies like Monsanto in a land where there is often not even electricity.